unic0rn9k/slas/README.md

 // This will always use blas for all operations on a
 ```

+By default slas will choose the backend that is assumed to be the fastest given the amount of elements in the vector.

 The `StaticCowVec` dereferences to `StaticVecUnion`, which in turn dereferences to `[T; LEN]`,
 so any method implemented for `[T;LEN]` can also be called on `StaticCowVec` and `StaticVecUnion`.